clerk/javascript/.changeset/curvy-mails-rhyme.md

 '@clerk/shared': patch
 ---

-Rename the @staging tag to @canary
+Rename the @staging tag to @canary.
+Drop support for @next tag.